-Evergreen’s MES degree is one of the most affordable environmental master’s degrees in the state of Washington (less than UW, CWU, EWU, and WSU) and the country.
-The full-time cost of attendance per year (including tuition, fees, books/supplies, room/board, transportation and miscellaneous costs) ranges from $23,022 to $35,172 (depending on residency), which puts us on the low end or below the average annual cost of grad school in the U.S. (which is $28,400 to $52,200 according to The Chronicle of Higher Education).
-The majority of MES students do not pay full price, and almost 80% of new admits receive some kind of non-loan aid, so check out our financial aid page to find out how to fund your MES education.
+Evergreen’s MES degree is one of the most affordable environmental master’s degrees in the state and the country.
+Resident tuition is less than any other environmental degree in Western Washington.
+The full-time cost of attendance per year (including tuition, fees, books/supplies, room/board, transportation and miscellaneous costs) ranges from $23,682 to $35,844 (depending on residency), which puts us on the low end or below the average annual cost of grad school in the U.S. (which is $28,400 to $52,200 according to The Chronicle of Higher Education).
+The majority of MES students do not pay full price, and more than 75% of students receive some kind of non-loan aid, so check out our financial aid page to find out how to fund your MES education.

 Note: The Washington State Legislature and the Evergreen Board of Trustees set the rate of tuition annually.
 Tuition is subject to change without notice.
 The rates below are the estimated costs for an academic year (Fall, Winter, and Spring quarters only).

 |Room & Board||$9,492||$9,492||$9,492||$9,492|

 Some Native Americans and nonresident active duty military and their dependents (including spouses) living in Washington may apply for resident tuition.

 * Your financial aid package is based on the total cost of attendance, which varies based on the number of credits you take and if you have loan fees.
 Depending on your situation, you can also appeal to increase your cost of attendance, thus increasing your financial aid.